LibiniP/Cognitive_Twin_System/README.md

 **Proof of Concept (POC)**

 This project demonstrates the feasibility of using personalized AI models to predict astronaut decision errors before execution.
-It is intended for research and educational purposes.
+It is intended for research, educational, and prototype demonstration purposes.

+---

+## Disclaimer

+This project uses simulated astronaut behavioral data and demonstrates the concept of Cognitive Digital Twins.
+It is not intended for operational deployment in real space missions.

 ---